You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 If you have a complaint

 If you believe your lawyer is doing a bad job, you can complain to the management of their firm, who may be able to fix the problem.
-If that doesn’t work, then the place to take your complaint is the provincial law society.
+If that doesn’t work, then another place to take your complaint is the provincial law society.
 Some law societies will take complaints about lawyers’ fees, and all law societies are responsible for disciplining members who have violated standards of conduct.